awa-ai/awadb/README.md

 More detailed sdk usage you can read [here](https://github.com/awa-ai/awadb/blob/main/clients/awadb/client.py)

-More detailed quick start examples you can find [hear](https://github.com/awa-ai/awadb/blob/main/tests/test_awadb_client.py)
+More detailed quick start examples you can find [here](https://github.com/awa-ai/awadb/blob/main/tests/test_awadb_client.py)

+## Semantic Search
 You can also directly use awadb to do the text semantic retrieval
 Here the text is embedded by SentenceTransformer which is supported by [Hugging Face](https://huggingface.co)
 Another example for 'pip3 install awadb', no AwaDB server is needed.